The Dedicated Tour

 The Dedicated Tour was the third concert tour by Canadian singer Carly Rae Jepsen.
 Launched in support of her fourth studio album, Dedicated (2019), the tour began on 23 May 2019 in Stockholm and traveled across North America, Europe, Asia, and Oceania.

 Development

 Jepsen first announced on 1 April 2019, that her upcoming album Dedicated would be released on 17 May 2019, and that she would embark on The Dedicated Tour in support of it.
-Copies of the album are included along with the purchased tickets.
-During the North American leg of the tour, one dollar from each ticket purchased will go to the Crisis Text Line and The Trevor Project in San Francisco.
+Copies of the album were included along with the purchased tickets.
+During the North American leg of the tour, one dollar from each ticket purchased went to the Crisis Text Line and The Trevor Project in San Francisco.
 Extra dates in New York and Los Angeles were added on 2 April 2019.
 Canada dates were added on 23 May 2019, Asia dates were added on 7 July 2019, Oceania dates were added on 22 September 2019 and Europe dates were added on 3 December 2019.

 Set list

-The following set list is representative of the concert on 27 June 2019.
+The following set list is representative of the concert performed on 27 June 2019.
 It is not representative of all concerts for the duration of the tour.